 I try my best to make my department, college, university, and discipline a welcoming place where everyone feels welcome and is valued.
 We’ve come a long way, but we also have a long way to go.

-Mentoring has long been used to help support and address inequities that women and underrepresented minorities (URMs) face.
+Mentoring has long been used to help support and address inequities that people in underrepresented groups face.
+I have women and underrepresented minorities (URMs) in mind for this post, and the ideas can be applied more generally to those in other underrepresented groups.
 Many reports such as this one argue that we should go beyond mentoring to advocacy.
 Mentoring is often private and done behind the scenes, and as a result, mentoring does not always improve inequities.
 Advocacy is more public and outward facing, with advocates raising the visibility of their advocees/mentees.
 Advocates can promote their mentees’ visibility, advocate for their next promotion, make connections for with senior leaders, and connect them with career opportunities.
 I believe women and URMs need both mentors who “get it” and can offer useful advice as well as advocates who can open doors that mentees cannot do on their own.

 Male allies often ask me what they can do to make a difference.
 Here is my list of ways to advocate for women and URMs.
 My list builds upon the ideas from Anna Nagurney’s excellent list.